Aleph-Alpha/pharia-engine/CONTRIBUTING.md

-# Contributing to PhariaKernel
+# Contributing to PhariaEngine

-Thanks for your interest in the PhariaKernel, the serverless AI platform.
+Thanks for your interest in the PhariaEngine, the serverless AI platform.
 Check out the [README](README.md) for more information on how to get started.

 Note: We are currently setting up a Contributor License Agreement (CLA) before accepting external contributions.